Philiprime97/DevOps_Project/README.md

  * Thanos Compactor
  * Grafana

-If services are not using NodePort
-Convert them manually:
+If services are not using 'NodePort', Convert them manually:
 ```bash
 kubectl edit svc <service-name> -n monitoring
 ```